 Lung transplantation is a treatment option for carefully selected patients with advanced lung disease.
 However, there is a critical shortage of organ donors in the United Kingdom.

 At three years after being placed on the lung transplant waiting list, 47% of patients have been matched to a suitable donor to undergo lung transplantation.
-Unfortunately, over the same period, around 30% patients who are listed for a lung transplant die, or need to be removed from the waiting list, before they have the opportunity of receiving a transplant 1.
+Unfortunately, over the same period, around 30% patients who are listed for a lung transplant die, or need to be removed from the waiting list, before they have the opportunity of receiving a transplant.

 There are many ways in which we are trying to increase the pool of potential donors for lung transplantation.
 It is important to understand that every potential donor undergoes thorough assessment by an experienced team and every donor organ has to satisfy stringent criteria before it is accepted for transplantation.
-Despite this, the function of lungs after they have been transplanted is not completely predictable and there is always a risk of serious complications that may be lifechanging or fatal.